josiahdj/RuleEvaluator/README.md

 ```
 RuleContainer (e.g. Customer, User, Company, etc.)
     \----RuleSet
         \----Rule
+        \----Rule
+    \----RuleSet
+        \----Rule
 ```

 There is also a `RuleContext` (I genericized it for publication, but this could be a shopping cart or a user or anything that you want to determine eligibility about).

+I've included some sample rules in the Rules folder.